Anthony Joshua stops Wladimir Klitschko in the 11th round at Wembley

 An epic - how the fight played out

-After lengthy ring walks, fireworks, deafening noise and a rousing British national anthem, an opening six minutes of skills over power played out.
+After lengthy ring walks, fireworks, deafening noise and a rousing British national anthem, an opening six minutes of skill over power played out.

 Klitschko flicked his jab, his left hand waving in front of Joshua's face.
 Feints from both men stood out as they hunted openings.